masteringmodernpayments/book/callbacks.md

-# Handling Callbacks
+# Handling Webhooks

-Stripe will send your application events as things happen to payments that you initiate and your users' subscriptions.
+Stripe will send your application events that they call webhooks as things happen to payments that you initiate and your users' subscriptions.
 The full list of event types can be found in Stripe's API documentation, but here's a brief list:

 * when a charge succeeds or fails
 * when a subscription is due to be renewed